open-formulieren/open-forms/docs/developers/npm.rst

 Common tooling
 ==============

-The common tooling applies to both Open Forms and the SDK.
+The common tooling applies to Open Forms, the SDK and the supporting libraries like the formio-builder and types repository.

 **NVM**